amunkharel/ScrabbleWithSolver/README.md

 9) You play with each and score is shown in the scorecard.
 The game continues until it is over. <br>

+## Description of Program Internals

+### Description of Classes

+1) Bag- Bag class contains the letter tiles.
+It gives tiles to the player and keep tracks of what is left in the bag.
+It also gives out score of each letter to the player <br>
+2) Board- Board is where the move is made.
+Board is where you store your moves.
+It also gives where the valid cordinates are to store your move <br>
+3) ComputerPlayer- ComputerPlayer is where computer looks at the board and generate the best move.
+It also sets the tray after each move. <br>
+4) Console - Console is used to solve the console game.
+Dictionary should be passed as a text file for console solver to work.
+Standard input of board is sent to solve the boards <br>
+5) Cordinate - Cordinate consists of row and column and it stores cordinates of board <br>
+6) Dictionary- Dictionary class stores from the input text file and stores the word in Trie data structure.
+Later, it checks if a word is valid or not.
+For wildcard/wildcards, it will generate list of valid words. <br>
+7) EventHandler- It encapsulates the click of a mouse and makes the clicks on button, trays and board possible.
+It will use those clicks to change the backend of the code <br>
+8) GUI - GUI is where we animate the canvas.
+It refreshes all the time to give us realtime backend view of the game <br>
+9) Main- Main Class is where game is initialized <br>
+10) Score- Score is where score of computer is tracked.  <br>
+11) HumanPlayer- HumanPlayer keep track of its tray.
+Checks if a placement is valid or not.
+It also keeps track of the human score.
+It should kept score in score class but I did not want to ruin word solver console after it was created by change the score class. <br>
+12) Tile- Tile consists of letter and its score<br>
+13) Trie- Trie Data Structure stores the words of the dictionary, which can accessed later in tremendous speed. <br>